barryvdh/laravel-vendor-cleanup/readme.md

        'name/package' => 'CHANGELOG* phpunit.xml* tests docs',
     ),

-This wil look for `CHANGELOG* phpunit.xml* tests docs` in vendor/name/package and delete them.
-So this is the same as running:
+This wil look for files matching CHANGELOG* or phpunit.xml* or tests or docs` in vendor/name/package and delete them.
-`cd /path/to/vendor/name/package && rm -rf CHANGELOG* phpunit.xml* tests docs`

 If the package is commonly used, please make a PR to add the command to src/Barryvdh/VendorCleanup/VendorCleanupCommand.php